whinnythepooh/Quantum-Materials-Lab/README.md

 Winnie Wang,

+Undergrad.
+Research Assistant

-Undergraduate Research Assistant Dept. of Physics and Astronomy, University of Washington
+Dept. of Physics and Astronomy, University of Washington